sxy-sun/sxy-sun/README.md

 ### Hi there!
 My name is Xiaoyu Sun.

 I am a first-year grad student studying robotics at Umich!

+I am interested in Deep Learning in Computer Vision, and I have most of my hands-on experience in 2D object detection.

 I am looking forward to starting to work in the industry after graduating!

-Please check my website for my showcases if you are interested! https://sxy-sun.github.io/
+Please check my website for my showcases if you are interested!

+https://sxy-sun.github.io/